Community Benefit is Good for Business

 By: Samantha Frick

 As a Sustainable Business Corporation, or Benefit Corporation, Mana Pacific is structured differently than a traditional corporation.
 Mana Pacific prioritizes environmental and social benefit without sacrificing profit.
-In fact, its profit-generating product, the Moana Pledge initiative, is designed to create positive social, economic, and environmental impact.
-Its business structure equips Mana Pacific with the legal accountability to align its efforts with a public benefit.

 Mana Pacific has a triple bottom line – people, planet, profit – and has the same “business as a force for good” model that Patagonia and many more have championed.
 When done right, Benefit Corporations have proven that business, sustainability, and social good can not only co-exist, but outperform the traditional models due to superior customer and employee retention and a long-term mission.

 Can a benefit corporation succeed in a competitive business world and serve a market with significant financial constraints?
 Yes!
-In fact, benefit corporations historically are more profitable than regular models.
+Benefit corporations historically are more profitable than regular models.
 According to the report “Just Good Business: An Investor’s Guide to B Corps” produced by Yale Center for Business and the Environment, Patagonia, Inc., and Caprock, “B Corps had an impressive 50.48 percent revenue growth rate during the 2008 financial crisis” and were 64% more likely than other businesses to survive the 2008-09 recession.1 In 2020, ESG (environmental, social and governance) funds outperformed conventional funds.2

 John Elkington, the sustainability writer and entrepreneur who coined the term “triple bottom line,” wrote “one of the things I think will very likely come out of the COVID-19 crisis will be a renewal of interest to invest in health and I don’t mean just simply individual health or family health or community health.
 Nor do I even mean the health of societies and economies.
 I mean global health, including the health of the planet.”
 3 Elkington believes this trend will result in the prioritization of long-term resilience and responsibility.